Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 Answer explanation: The final sentence in the third paragraph establishes that traditional smoking does, in fact, still occur.
 Therefore, B is the correct answer.

-In this style of test questions, the APS gives you several conclusions and your taskis to find which statements or facts prove each conclusion to be true.
+In this APS verbal test question, you are given one or more conclusions and your taskis to find which statements or facts prove each conclusion to be true.

 Let’s review the following example: